-UX designers are the rock stars of the design world: they’re the folks who worry about user experience on everything from phone apps to toasters to your car’s coffee cup holders.
-In the corporate world, LxDs, or Learning Experience Designers, are the rock stars in the eLearning space.
+UX designers are the rock stars of the design world; they’re the folks who worry about user experience on everything from phone apps to toasters to your car’s coffee cup holders.
+In the corporate world, LxDs – or ‘Learning Experience Designers’ – are the rock stars in the eLearning space.

 What is Learning Experience Design (LxD)?

 Like the UX designer, who is all about the user experience, Learning Experience Designers leverage the learning environment with learner needs to create compelling content that engages the audience, tells a story, and imparts a lasting message.

 What does this mean in the corporate eLearning space?
 LxDs direct their team to do a complete analysis of the learning environment, target audience, the problem the learning is trying to solve (skills deficits? communication issues? lack of diversity awareness?), expectations for learners, and the best delivery tool for learners (face-to-face, hands-on, blended learning).

 A big part of LxD is having measurable goals and ways to determine success.
 Good LxD uses tools to track progress and whether or not learners were able to apply the skills the designers set out to deliver.

 Want to learn more on LxD?

 What’s the difference between Learning Experience Design (LxD) and Instructional Design?

 You may have noticed that most job boards for eLearning companies list positions for Learning Experience Designers, rather than once-common Instructional Designers.
 This makes sense, as the focus of instructional design is “instruction” for content consumed by corporate learners.